ThobesForBros/Wired-for-Perfection/perfectionism.md

 **KAMAL (hopeful)**
 I knew I could count on you.
 Thank you!

-*SAIF smiles, but it’s too bright, too happy.
+*Hadidah smiles, but it’s too bright, too happy.
 The moment drags longer than it should, the silence between them unnerving.
 Finally, SAIF turns to walk away, his movements unnatural as he is not in control.*

-**SAIF (slightly slower than before, still too cheerful, through SAIF)**
+**Hadidah (slightly slower than before, still too cheerful, through SAIF)**
 Of course.
 Everything will be perfect tomorrow.
 You’ll have your friends back, just like before.
 I’ll see you then.
 Rest well.

 *KAMAL watches them go, his gaze following the strange, jerky movements of SAIF.
 He doesn’t question it—he doesn’t need to.
 Deep down, he knows it’s HADIDAH, and he’s too focused on the promise of everything returning to normal to care about the unsettling nature of the situation.*